flyteorg/flyte/docs/source/gen/flytectl_get_execution-queue-attribute.rst

 flytectl get execution-queue-attribute
 --------------------------------------

-Get matchable resources of execution queue attributes
+Gets matchable resources of execution queue attributes.

 Synopsis
 ~~~~~~~~

-Retrieves the execution queue attribute for the given project and domain.
+Retrieve the execution queue attribute for the given project and domain.
-For project flytectldemo and development domain, it is:
+For project flytectldemo and development domain:
 ::

  flytectl get execution-queue-attribute -p flytectldemo -d development

-e.g., output from the command
+Example: output from the command:

 .. code-block:: json

  {"project":"flytectldemo","domain":"development","tags":["foo", "bar"]}

-Retrieves the execution queue attribute for the given project, domain, and workflow.
+Retrieve the execution queue attribute for the given project, domain, and workflow.
-For project flytectldemo, development domain, and workflow 'core.control_flow.run_merge_sort.merge_sort', it is:
+For project flytectldemo, development domain, and workflow 'core.control_flow.run_merge_sort.merge_sort':
 ::

  flytectl get execution-queue-attribute -p flytectldemo -d development core.control_flow.run_merge_sort.merge_sort

-e.g., output from the command
+Example: output from the command:

 .. code-block:: json

  {"project":"flytectldemo","domain":"development","workflow":"core.control_flow.run_merge_sort.merge_sort","tags":["foo", "bar"]}

 Write the execution queue attribute to a file.
 If there are no execution queue attributes, the command throws an error.
-Here, the config file is written to era.yaml,
+The config file is written to era.yaml file.
-e.g., content of era.yaml:
+Example: content of era.yaml:

 ::